WalletWasabi/WasabiDoc/docs/using-wasabi/ColdWasabi.md

 This is how you can safely eat cold Wasabi, or store your coins on a hardware wallet after coinjoining with Wasabi Wallet.
 Because you cannot do coinjoin with the private keys on the hardware wallet, you will need to generate and load two different wallets in Wasabi.
-A 'hot' (coinjoin) and a 'cold' (Storage) wallet will both be running in parallel, label them accordingly so you don't mix them up.
+A 'hot' (coinjoin) and a 'cold' (storage) wallet will both be running in parallel, label them accordingly so you don't mix them up.

 ## GUI tutorial